chinamike65/hugo-tuolesi/content/book3/book3en.md

 328

-Because stealing cuts off the cause of making a fortune, wisdom, conditions and other aspects are the predestined conditions for making a fortune.
+Stealing cuts off the cause of making a fortune, wisdom, conditions and other aspects are the predestined conditions for making a fortune.

 If there is no cause, the cause will not work, so there will be poverty.

 For example, even though some people work very hard, have good conditions in all aspects of work, and are wise, they are still very poor and have a hard life.
-This is probably because there is no reason for getting rich, but only causes of poverty.
+This is probably because there is no cause for getting rich, but only causes of poverty.

 It may be that you stole something in a previous life.
 If you want to make a fortune in this life, you must first repent of your previous karma, and then do wealth and generosity.

-For example, making offerings to the Three Jewels, especially making offerings to the Sangha, the monks of more than four are called Sangha, and the blessings they get are very large.
+For example, making offerings to the Three Jewels, especially making offerings to the Sangha, more than four monks together are called the Sangha, and the blessings they get are very large.
 By doing so, they will plant the cause of making money, and they will only make money in the future.

 Another consequence of stealing is losing money.